Table of Contents

 Pathology and Pathophysiology of IBD

 The pathophysiology of IBD is currently under investigation.
 The most prominent theory involves a disruption in the intestinal response to luminal bacteria.
-Under normal circumstances intestinal mucosa is covered by a protective layer of mucin that inhibits bacterial colonization.
+Under normal circumstances, the intestinal mucosa is covered by a protective layer of mucin that inhibits bacterial colonization.
 Additionally, a large portion of the innate and adaptive immune system is involved in monitoring the GI tract and its contents through gut-associated lymphoid tissue (GALT) and microfold cells (M cells).
 These systems react to luminal pathogens and stimulate the adaptive immune system to secrete IgA antibodies.

 Patients with IBD may have a deficiency in one of these protective mechanisms.
 The immune system of the large and small intestines abnormally react to gut bacteria resulting in inflammation.
 A reduced IL-10 response may also play a role.
 A dysregulation in Th-1 cell (helper T cell type 1) activation is associated with Crohn’s disease while a dysregulation in Th-2 cells is associated with ulcerative colitis.

 - Crohn’s Disease can affect the gastrointestinal tract anywhere from the mouth to the anus.
 Inflammation is transluminal which may spur the formation of fistulas and strictures.
-Rectal sparing is common but involvement of the anus is also common.
+Rectal sparing is common but the involvement of the anus is also common.

 - The inflammation of ulcerative colitis starts at the rectum and moves proximally in an uninterrupted fashion.
 It rarely involves the terminal ileum.